 Talking to children about dementia can be a daunting task.
 While well-intentioned, leaving children out of conversations about a loved one’s memory impairment diagnosis can complicate the situation.
 But if they understand what is happening, we can avoid hurt feelings and frustration on both sides.
 The information should always be honest, but age appropriate.
-With Grandparents Day around the corner, we’ve gathered a few books that may be helpful for families who are on this journey together.
+We’ve gathered a few books that may be helpful for families who are on this journey together.

 Amazon Review: “This book is a jewel, because it focuses your mind on the good memories that we have experienced with our loved ones.
 An excellent opportunity for children to remember and keep in their hearts the special times they remember.
 So important to focus on the good and not the bad.

 Amazon Review: “This book changed my perspective on all my friends and family – to be determined to enjoy the person who is, not to be disappointed because they aren’t who I want them to be.”

 Amazon Review: “Ideal for parents to read to children facing Alzheimer’s changes in grandparents and other loved elders.
 The setting creates calm and familiarity, producing an atmosphere of realism, explanation, and acceptance.
 The sensitivity of a practicing psychologist combined with the experience of a mom informs this gem of a story.”

 Amazon review: “The author does a wonderful job capturing the complexities of family life that includes Alzheimer’s disease.
 He discusses the changing roles of family members, losses children may experience, and pays special attention to the value to a child remaining involved with someone who has Alzheimer’s.”